 xAPI vs. SCORM

-LMS and SCORM is like a school with textbooks and quizzes to complete there.
+LMS and SCORM are like a school with textbooks and quizzes to complete there.
 Remember the class grade sheet that teachers used in schools? eLearning technology wasn’t that far from this concept in terms of grading and tracking learners’ progress.

 xAPI was created to be the next-gen version of SCORM, but in practice, there are too many differences between them. xAPI is capable of tracking all learning activities and steps made by learners, whereas SCORM is designed to be used for packaged courses with quizzes as the main assessment tool.